 Telehealth is a way to access essential Medicare funded health services remotely using telephone and video technology.
 All Medicare eligible Australians can receive these services if they have an established clinical relationship with a GP, Other Medical Practitioners (OMP), or a medical practice.
 All general practitioners (GPs), medical specialists, and mental health or allied health professionals are able to provide phone and/or video consultations (telehealth) to any one with or without COVID-19.

-All people living with HIV eligible for Medicare all Medicare are not eligible for bulkbilled telehealth services.
+All people living with HIV eligible for Medicare are eligible for bulkbilled telehealth services.

 During these consultations you can still have your doctor prescribe your medication including HIV antiretroviral medication (s100 prescription repeats) as well as order your pathology and diagnostic imaging tests if needed.
 If you need a physical examination, you will need to attend your appointment in person.